 About Queen Elizabeth National Park

-Queen Elizabeth National Park is Uganda’s most popular savanna reserve and has the widest variety of wildlife of any Ugandan park.
-The variety of habitats include grassland savanna, forests, wetlands and lakes.
+Queen Elizabeth National Park is Uganda’s most popular savannah reserve and has the widest variety of wildlife of any Ugandan park.
+The variety of habitats includes grassland savannah, forests, wetlands and lakes.
 This provides the setting for an extensive range of large mammals and primates.
 Four of the Big five are present and regularly seen.
-Rhinos are absent.
+Rhino are absent.

 - Top wildlife viewing